moncheri-jao/moncheri-jao/README.md

-## Junior Aeronautical Officer, ex-sysadmin, almost-physicist (junior)
+## Junior Aeronautical Officer, ex-sysadmin, BSc in Physics
 <!--
 **birrabenzina/birrabenzina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.